acorrenson/automatik/README.md

 # automatik

-Fun with distributed algorithms and stuff in Coq
+Fun with finite state automaton in Coq